rems-project/cn-tutorial/src/tutorial.md

 Given the above specification, `read` leaks memory: it takes ownership, does not return it, but also does not deallocate the owned memory or otherwise dispose of it.
 In CN this is a type error.

 CN's resource types are *linear* (as opposed to affine).
-This means not only that resources cannot be duplicated, resources also cannot simply be dropped or "forgotten".
+This means not only that resources cannot be duplicated, but also that resources cannot simply be dropped or "forgotten".
 Every resource passed into a function has to either be used up by it, by returning it or passing it to another function that consumes it, or destroyed, by deallocating the owned area of memory (as we shall see later).

 CN's motivation for linear tracking of resources is its focus on low-level systems software.
 CN checks C programs, in which, unlike higher-level garbage-collected languages, memory is managed manually, and memory leaks are typically very undesirable.